|

 circuits to the Hall IC.

-Recently Melexis introduced the world's first programmable
+Recently Melexis introduced the world's first programmable linear

-Future sensors will programmable and have integrated
+sensors will programmable and have integrated microcontroller

-microcontroller cores to make an even "smarter" sensor.
+cores to make an even "smarter" sensor.

 How does it work ?